 - 2009:

 - Cuba fails to make the finals of a major global baseball competition for the first time since the 1951 Amateur World Series and gets their first-ever finish outside the top four.
 Japan eliminates them, 5 - 0, in the 2009 World Baseball Classic.
-Hisashi Iwakuma and Toshiya Sugiuchi combine on a 5-hit shutout.
-Norichika Aoki goes 4 for 5 with a run and 2 RBI to lead the Japanese offense.
+Hisashi Iwakuma and Toshiya Sugiuchi combine on a five-hit shutout.
+Norichika Aoki goes 4 for 5 with a run and two RBI to lead the Japanese offense.
 It is Japan's third straight World Baseball Classic win over Cuba.

 - Aaron Boone announces that he will need surgery on a heart valve, possibly ending his major league career.
 The problem is due to an aortic condition Boone had known about for over a decade.